fubar2/microsatbed/README.md

 ### July 11 2024 for the VGP

-This code will soon become a Galaxy tool, for building some of the [NIH MARBL T2T assembly polishing](https://github.com/marbl/training) tools as Galaxy workflows.
+Galaxy tool for building some of the [NIH MARBL T2T assembly polishing](https://github.com/marbl/training) tools as Galaxy workflows.

  See https://pytrf.readthedocs.io/en/latest/ for the pytrf documentation.
 Definition is quoted here: